XenyxNZ/Arma-3-Performance-Guide/README.md

 Just like CPUs, Arma 3 is very responsive to RAM performance.
 Only a comparatively small amount of data can be stored in CPU cache, so having a kit of RAM which is both high frequency and low latency is important to ensure data is fetched as quickly as possible.

 * For modern systems using DDR5, a kit of RAM running at 6000 MT/s with a CAS latency (CL) of 30 or lower is recommended.
-<sub>Intel systems are able to utilize much higher memory speeds than 6000 MT/s, however as of writing this, the ability to stably run speeds beyond ~6800 MT/s is extremely dependent on the motherboard and quality of the CPU's integrated memory controller (IMC).</sub>

 * For older systems using DDR4, a kit of RAM running at 3600 MT/s with a CAS latency (CL) of 16 or lower is recommended.

-**Overclocking**

-Because Arma 3 is so responsive to CPU and RAM performance, overclocking and tuning these components can have very noticeable performance gains.

-Guides for overclocking won't be covered here, as they would require significant amounts of explanation.
-However if you're interested, I suggest researching and learning how to tune RAM timings, as these greatly affect performance in Arma 3 with no inherent risk of damaging or shortening the lifespan of components.
+**GPU**

+At the time of writing this, Arma 3 has a performance bias towards NVIDIA GPUs, most likely due to different levels of support, or bugs (other Bohemia titles such as DayZ also exhibit this).
+So for instance, an AMD GPU which should be the same performance as a competing NVIDIA GPU would actually perform noticeably worse in GPU bound scenarios.
+Because of this I'd typically recommend an NVIDIA GPU if you want the absolute best performance, though it's not overly important as GPUs are not the bottleneck in the majority of gameplay scenarios.

 # Parameters
-Arma 3 supports launch parameters, which are configurable options that instruct the game to make use of various system features and resources.
+Arma 3 supports launch parameters, which are configurable options that instruct the game to make use of various features and resources.

 Only the recommended parameters for general use and optimal performance will be listed.